razoyo/elm-magento--address-book-manager/README.md

 ### Setup
 You'll need to have webpack installed if you want to test in a local environment.
 We're also using elm-ui for the styling.
 You can read more about Elm-inspired styling [here](https://github.com/mdgriffith/elm-ui).

+### Working on this project
+The Magento module that will replace the address book area with our Elm app is in the backend folder.
+All of the code for the Elm app is in the frontend folder.

+#### Back End
+We have not tested this, yet, in terms of inserting, but, the idea is that you will add the module to a Magento 2.3.x site and drop the production-ready elm-address.js file into backend/ElmAddress/view/frontend/web/js/

+So, you'll need your own instance of Magento up and running if you want to test out your code there.

+#### Front End
+We're using webpack so that you can spin up Elm and work interactively with it.
+We have not yet set up stubs for the html file to target in dev mode and associated stub data to use.

+### Testing
+Given the limited scope of development and Elm's advantages, we aren't planning to write extensive tests as part of the development process.
+However, we reserve the right to create some.
+If we do, we'll use the native Elm testing functions.